rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 ### Step 7: Upload images to the project

-To add the images we have in memory to the project, call the LoadImagesFromDisk() that either uploads images one at a time, or as a batch.
-The variables MbikesImages and RbikesImages should be used as the source of the image upload to the project.
+To add the images we have in memory to the project, call the `LoadImagesFromDisk()` that either uploads images one at a time, or as a batch.
+The variables `MbikesImages` and `RbikesImages` should be used as the source of the image upload to the project.
-The variables MbikesTag and RbikesTag can be used to associate the tags to the images using the CreateImagesFromData method from the trainingApi class.
+The variables `MbikesTag` and `RbikesTag` can be used to associate the tags to the images using the `CreateImagesFromData` method from the `trainingApi` class.
 Add the code after the call to `CreateTag(project.Id, "Racing")` method.

 ### Step 8: Train the project

-Use the TrainProject method of the trainingApi class against the current projectid to start the training of the images.
+Use the `TrainProject` method of the `trainingApi` class against the current projectid to start the training of the images.
 Use a while clause with the Status method of the iteration class to check the progress of the training.
-Then set the iteration as Default using the IsDefault method of the iteration class.
-Finally update the iteration and set it as default within the project using the UpdateIteration method of the trainingApi class.
+Then set the iteration as Default using the `IsDefault` method of the iteration class.
+Finally update the iteration and set it as default within the project using the `UpdateIteration` method of the `trainingApi` class.
 Insert your code after the end of code that you added in the prior step.

+### Step 9: Create a variable named predictionKey that holds the prediction key value

+Create a variable named `predictionKey` thats calls the method `GetPredictionKey` and passes two parameters of a string literal `"<your key here>"`, and a second parameter of `args` with the data type of string.

-### Step 9: Get and use the default prediction endpoint
+### Step 10: Use the default prediction endpoint

 We are now ready to use the model for prediction.
 First we obtain the endpoint associated with the default iteration.
 Then we send a test image to the project using that endpoint.
 Insert the code after the training code you have just entered.

-Create two variable named account and predictionKey that holds the account information and the prediction key respectively.
-Then create a prediction endpoint, passing in a prediction credentials object that contains the obtained prediction key.
-Make a prediction against the new project, loop over each prediction, and write the results to the console.
-Insert the code after the training code you have just entered.

-### Step 10: Run the example
+### Step 11: Run the example

 Build and run the solution.
 You will be required to input your training API key into the console app when running the solution so have this at the ready.
 The